Home » All Recipes » Dinners » Mississippi Pot Roast Recipe

 Once your pot roast has cooled, transfer it to an airtight container and refrigerate for up to 4 days.
 It also freezes beautifully; just portion it into freezer bags and store for up to 2 months.

-When youโ€™re ready to dig in again, let it thaw overnight in the fridge.
+When you’re ready to dig in again, let it thaw overnight in the fridge.
 Reheat gently on the stovetop or in the microwave, adding a splash of beef broth or water if needed to keep the meat juicy and tender.

 What to Serve with Mississippi Pot Roast

 Mississippi pot roast is comfort food at its finest, and it shines even more with the right sides.
 Pair it with creamy mashed potatoes, fluffy rice, or buttered noodles to soak up all that rich, savory gravy.
-For a low-carb option, pair with steamed greens, cauliflower mash, or cauliflower rice.
+For a low-carb option, pair with steamed or creamed greens, cauliflower mash, or cauliflower rice.

-More Easy Slow Cooker Recipes To Try
+More Easy Slow Cooker Dinners To Try

 5-Ingredient Mississippi Pot Roast

-Thereโ€™s nothing more comforting than a serving of warm Mississippi pot roast for dinner.
-With minimal prep and 5 simple ingredients, youโ€™ll have a new family favorite for busy weeknights.
-Itโ€™s amazing served over mashed potatoes, rice, or on sandwich rolls.
+There’s nothing more comforting than a serving of warm Mississippi pot roast for dinner.
+With minimal prep and 5 simple ingredients, you’ll have a new family favorite for busy weeknights.
+It’s amazing served over mashed potatoes or cauliflower fauxtatoes.

 No ratings yet